Fxztam/setup_pg_adb/livelabs/provision-adb/provision-adb.md

     ![](images/Picture100-27.png)

 11. Your instance will begin provisioning.
 In a few minutes the state will turn from Provisioning to Available.
 At this point, your Autonomous Transaction Processing database is ready to use!
-Have a look at your instance's details here including its Name, Database Version, OCPU Count and Storage size.
     ![](images/atp-graph-provisioning.png)
     ![](images/atp-graph-available.png)